healthcr/quarantine_ui/README.md

 [Smart Phone App](https://www.technologyreview.com/s/615329/coronavirus-south-korea-smartphone-app-quarantine/),[sciencemag.com](https://www.sciencemag.org/news/2020/03/coronavirus-cases-have-dropped-sharply-south-korea-whats-secret-its-success),
 [Corean App](https://www.mois.go.kr/frt/bbs/type002/commonSelectBoardArticle.do;jsessionid=7bA+UtY0JOIXJytznXoyYNHR.node40?]bbsId=BBSMSTR_000000000205&nttId=76155)

-This is the front end (app) part of an open source system that can be used by any goverment in the world to achieve the same as South Corea and Singapore.
+This is the front end (app) part of an open source system created in collaboration by engineers around the world that can be used freely by any goverment to achieve the same as South Corea and Singapore.

 This is a React web mobile first Application aimed at helping goverments track their citizens in quarantine.